ellysh/video-game-bots/ClickerBots/example.md

     wend
 endfunc
 ```
-Now the bot will try to select a nearest monster first.
-The macro with `/target` command is used in case there is no monster near the character.
-This approach should solve a problem of the "invisible" monsters.
+Now the bot tries to select the nearest monster first.
+Then a macro with the `/target` command is used in case there is no monster near the character.
+This approach should solve the issue with the "invisible" aggressive monsters.

-Second problem is obstacles at a hunting area.
-Thus, bot can stuck while moving to the selected monster.
-The simplest solution of this problem is adding a timeout for the attack action.
+Second problem is, there are obstacles in a hunting area.
+The bot can stuck while moving to the selected monster.
+The simplest solution of this problem is to add a timeout for the attack action.
 If the timeout is exceeded, the bot moves randomly to avoid an obstacle.

-This is new `Attack` and auxiliary `Move` functions:
+This is a new version of the `Attack` and the `Move` functions, which provide the feature to avoid obstacles:
 ```AutoIt
 func Move()
     SRandom(@MSEC)